Two-sample Bayesian Nonparametric Hypothesis Testing: A conditional procedure

-where $D=\omega(m-x)+(N-m-n+x)$.
-Note there are C++ and R routines to evaluate the pdf \footnote{See references there

-http://en.wikipedia.org/wiki/Wallenius$^{`}$\_noncentral\_hypergeometric\_distribution}.
-Wallenius noncentral hypergeometric distribution models a biased urn sampling scheme whereby there is a different likelihood of drawing one type of ball over another at each draw.
+where $a=\max(0,n+m-N)$, $b=\min(m,n)$.
+Note there are C++ and R routines to evaluate the pdf.
+The extended hypergeometric distribution models a biased urn sampling scheme whereby there is a different likelihood of drawing one type of ball over another at each draw.
 The Bayes factor is now given by

 where the marginal likelihood in the denominator can be evaluated using importance sampling or one-dimensional quadrature.